flyingmachine/brave-clojure-web/content/multimethods-records-protocols.md

 Next, you define two methods, one for when the value returned by dispatching function is `:wolf` and one for when it's `:simmons`. `:wolf` and `:simmons` are both referred to as a *dispatch value*.
-This is distinct from a *dispatching value*, which is what the dispatching function returns.
+This is distinct from a dispatch*ing* value, which is what the dispatching function returns.
 This method definition looks a lot like a function definition, but the major difference is that the method name is immediately followed by the dispatch value.